A Year in the Life of a Red Knot

 Recreational human activities, as well as feral cats and dogs, can often scare away shorebirds from stop-over areas, leaving them unable to rest or feed appropriately on their journey south.
 These difficulties are further complicated by their migration season lining up with tropical storm season.

-Learn more about the Red Knot species in our comic!
+Download the Red Knot comic!

 Submit your email below to download the Red Knot comic in English, French, Portuguese, Spanish, Cree (North and South), or Dutch.